Major Dhyan Chand National Stadium: History

 The stadium was built in 1933 as a gift for Delhi from the Maharaja of Bhavnagar.
 It was originally a multipurpose stadium named the Irwin Amphitheatre.
 It was designed by Anthony S. DeMillo and opened by Lord Willingdon.
 As per the original plans of architect of New Delhi Edwin Lutyens, there was to be a garden at the site, to provide a clear view of the historic Purana Quila (Old Fort) in the backdrop, as it lay perpendicular to the axis beginning from Rashtrapati Bhavan (President's House) through Rajpath and ending at the India Gate.
 His plans were however overruled.
 It was renamed National Stadium before the 1951 Asian Games, Dhyan Chand's name was added in 2002.

 Major renovations

 The Dhyan Chand Stadium was the host venue for the 2010 Men's Hockey World Cup.
 It was also the field hockey venue of the 2010 Commonwealth Games.
 The stadium underwent a major reconstruction project before the Hockey World Cup 2010.

 On 24 January 2010 it became the first venue for the 2010 Commonwealth Games to be unveiled.
-The stadium was revamped at a cost of Rs 262 crore, 50 crore more than originally budgeted.
+The stadium was revamped at a cost of ₹262 crore, ₹50 crore more than originally budgeted.
 The stands, which were earthen embankments, were demolished and a new rectangular seating bowl was constructed in its place.

 From 8–10 December 2017 it hosted the fourth edition of Jashn-e-Rekhta, the Urdu festival of India by Rekhta Foundation led by Rajiv Saraf.